-When you arrive at Granite Island across the causeway, you can go left or right to start the trail.
+When you arrive at Granite Island from across the causeway, you can go left or right to start the trail.

 Left takes you towards the Café and past several sculptures.
 There’s a giant hamburger anchored to the foreshore that kids, especially, love.
 A wooden staircase next to the cafe leads to a lookout.
 From there you can walk around the island on the Kaiki Walk to see more sculptures.

-Turning right at the end of the causeway takes you straight onto the Kaiki Walk.
+Turning right at the causeway takes you straight onto the Kaiki Walk.
 The walk is an undulating trail of approximately 2 kilometres.
 Most of the sculptures are on the walk although there are one or two that are off the main track.
 They are only minor detours which are worth taking to see the extra works of art.

 Book a Tour : Spend the day exploring Victor Harbor & McLaren Vale

 We always turn right at the Granite Island Kaiki boulder sign.
 The first part of the walk has great views of Victor Harbor.
 It also has some of the more subtle sculptures.